 Banks’ efforts to combat money laundering and terrorist financing

-The banking industry’s main goal is to help deter, detect and report criminal and terrorist activity, while protecting the privacy of law-abiding customers, and ensuring the integrity of the banking system in Canada.
+The banking industry’s main goal is to help detect and deter money laundering and terrorist financing while protecting the privacy of customers and the integrity of Canada’s banking system.

-Banks are compliant with federal regulations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.
-This requires banks and other reporting entities, such as real estate brokers, casinos and money service business, to implement client identification, record keeping and compliance regime requirements and report suspicious transactions to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), an independent agency that reports to Canada’s Minister of Finance.
-FINTRAC analyses the data reported by banks and other entities and, where appropriate, discloses their findings to the RCMP for investigation.
+Banks are subject to federal regulations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.
+This requires the banks as well as other reporting entities such as real estate brokers, casinos and money service businesses, to implement client identification, record keeping and compliance regime requirements, and to report suspicious transactions to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).

 Compliance regimes are supervised by senior management at the banks as well as by committees of the banks’ Boards of Directors, which are appointed to oversee risk management and regulatory compliance with tax laws, securities laws, and other rules imposed by banking supervisors.

 Banks support for recent federal government actions to strengthen the anti-money laundering regime

 Banks in Canada have a long history of working in co-operation with the Government of Canada, law enforcement agencies, and other partners to implement effective AML/ATF measures.

 The Canadian banking industry recognizes its key role in combating money laundering and terrorist financing and has consistently supported the efforts of the Government of Canada to develop an effective regime.